Ramyaa17/Calculator/README.md

 bash
 Copy
 - Calculator.html      # Main HTML file for the calculator
-- style.css       # Stylesheet to style the calculator
+- calculator.css       # Stylesheet to style the calculator
-- script.js       # JavaScript file to handle the functionality
+- calculator.js       # JavaScript file to handle the functionality
 - README.md       # This readme file
 How to Use:
 Clone or download this repository.